 Baking is one of the key elements in the culinary world.
 No meal can be complete without bread or dessert.
 It has been a part of human culture even before the sugar rush started in the sixteenth century.
 Although baking culture evolved independently across the world the last few decades have seen unimaginable fusion in the baking art.
 Baking has been a steady career and will continue to be one as long as people love breaking freshly baked items.
 If you’re looking for the answer to Is baking a good career?
 The answer is a big scrumptious YES!

 Before we get into why baking is a great career choice let’s check out what baking actually means and what the prospects are.

 Pastries are art, bakers are artists

 Baking in its general definition is the process of producing food items using an oven.
 The oven part is a big deal because you can’t bake anything without one.
 There are other special features to baking such as preparing dough, measuring sugar and other condiments.
 However the basic process is preparing dough and putting it in the oven.
 Don’t be fooled, it’s a lot more complicated than it sounds.
 The person conducting this whole process is known as a baker.
-Depending on specialisation they can also be called pastry chefs.
+Depending on the specialisation they can also be called pastry chefs.
 We’ve got a course on pastry chef training if you are interested.
 The average annual salary is £24000 according to Indeed.

 Two types of bakers are seen across cities, and here’s what they do.